tenun/juuust-react-icon/README.md

 ### fetch SVG file

 Run `yarn fetch` to fetch SVG files from Figma file.
-This will pull your SVGs in `./src/svg/`.
+This will pull the SVGs in `./src/svg/`.

 ### generate React components for icons